Review Score: 87/100

 - Expandability through additional sensors

-- 5-in-1 sensor isn’t the best for accurate readings
+- A 5-in-1 sensor isn’t the best for accurate readings

 - No expandability

 You might call the Davis Instruments Vantage Pro2 the “granddaddy” of personal weather stations.
-This model has been around for the better part of two decades: I actually owned a first-generation Vantage Pro in the mid-2000s.
-It was the best weather station I ever owned and was worth every penny of the $500 I spent on it at the time.
-Inflation over the past 20 years has made it more expensive, but it still is a great value for the accuracy it provides.
+This model has been around for the better part of two decades: I owned a first-generation Vantage Pro in the mid-2000s.
+It was the best weather station I had ever owned and was worth every penny of the $500 I spent on it at the time.
+Over the past 20 years, inflation has made it more expensive, but it still is an excellent value for the accuracy it provides.

 Why has the Vantage Pro2 withstood the test of time?
-It’s actually very simple: quality.
+It’s very simple: quality.
+High-quality sensors provide market-leading accuracy, and corners aren’t cut in construction.
 This station is one the best you can get in that department.
-High-quality sensors provide market-leading accuracy, corners aren’t cut in construction.
-It’s truly pro-grade.
+It’s genuinely pro-grade.